John Elferink: More controversy

 In 2015 Mr Elferink, then NT Attorney-General, reportedly told a Labor politician during a parliamentary debate he was "really tempted to give her a slap right now, figuratively speaking,".
 Mr Elferink apologised for his reaction saying the comment was "unwise" and only expressed it in the figurative sense meaning a rebuke.

+Post Politics

+After politics, John Elferink moved to Adelaide in South Australia.
+There he established the Sabre Foundation to assist victims of sexual assault to pursue offenders using civil redress processes as well as a lawyer at Jones Elferink Barristers and Solicitors.
+He also lectures at the Indian Institute of Management (Rohtak) as a visiting lecturer in Labor Economics.
+He also works with the South Australian Dairyfarmers' Association (SADA) as a Policy Advisor while managing the SADA Fresh milk brand and industry fund on behalf of SADA.

 Personal

 Elferink is married to Dee Elferink and has two daughters Eleanor and Gwenevere.
 He enjoys riding his Royal Enfield motorbike in his leisure time.